-- Provide a more in-depth analysis of how illegality, weak law enforcement and corruption drive deforestation and forest degradation. - Provide information on who the main actors are involved in illegality and corruption. - Elaborate on the response strategies already outlined in the R-PP - A detailed analysis of the World Bank's five pillars of forest governance is scheduled to be conducted during the implementation process.
-This should be conducted prior to implementation of REDD+, as it will be necessary to guide effective implementation. - The R-PP should indicate whether any illegal cross border trade in forest products exists and, if it does, how it proposes to promote regional cooperation to tackle the issue.
+- Provide a more in-depth analysis of how illegality, weak law enforcement and corruption drive deforestation and forest degradation and who the main actors involved in illegal activities are. - A detailed analysis of the World Bank's five pillars of forest governance is scheduled to be conducted during the implementation process.
+This should be conducted in a timely manner to inform the effective design and implementation of measures to address governance as part of the REDD+ readiness process. - The R-PP should indicate whether any illegal cross border trade in forest products exists and, if it does, how it proposes to promote regional cooperation to tackle the issue.